thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

   migration or only warn?
 - Does declining the POP3 archive require a durable record of the user's acknowledgement?

-The technical design owns implementation questions, including module placement, driver configuration, global identifiers, the migration inventory, the migration screen, source-schema support, and the cleanup retry strategy.
+The technical design owns implementation questions, including driver configuration, the identifier mapping inventory, the migration screen, source-schema support, and the cleanup retry strategy.

 ## Outcome